 Government Student Aid

-Government student aid is financial assistance for eligible students provided by the federal and provincial governments.
-Funding may consist of loans, grants, awards, or a combination.
-Some government student aid programs are offered to students in both full-time and part-time study.
-Quest is an approved post-secondary institution to administer government student loans from all provinces in Canada plus the Northwest Territories, Nunavut and the Yukon.
-Quest is also an approved post-secondary institution to administer certain programs out of the U.S.
+Government student aid is financial assistance for eligible students provided by federal and/or provincial governments.
+Funding may consist of loans, grants, awards, or a combination of these.
+Quest is an approved post-secondary institution authorized to administer government student aid from all Canadian provinces and territories as well as certain programs from the United States of America.
+Students from the Netherlands and Norway have also received loans or grants to study at Quest.

 The government student loan program you apply for will depend on the residency requirements as set by each program.
-For example, if you have relocated to BC from another province, you may have not resided in BC long enough to apply for StudentAid BC.
+For example, if you have relocated to BC from another province, you would typically apply to the program in your ‘home’ province or territory.

 Canadian Government Student Financial Assistance Programs